 The first planning foundation – a guiding purpose – requires for companies to have well-defined and energizing purpose that employees understand.
 The purpose creates alignment across functions towards a common desire and creates an ethic of contribution to a higher goal.
 The purpose is used as a guiding light to give guidance for decision making in the immediate, short and long term horizon.

 On top of, and aligned with the company purpose, a planning purpose will be defined to motivate a planning community to give their best every day.
-Examples can be:
+Examples can be

-- ‘To see our business future’
+- ‘To see ahead and steer the company towards our future’

 - ‘To seek continuous alignment and integration.’

-- ‘To make the ultimate profitable plan’
+- ‘To break down silos and make the ultimate profitable plan’

 An engaging purpose, gives a planning community something to reach for that goes beyond planning measurements, achievements or performance plans.
 It will give the planning community a solid foundation and reason to get out of bed every day.
 It gives them the ‘why’ of planning.